-Remuneration shall not to be paid to the members of the nomination committee.
-Karnov is to pay any necessary expenses that the nomination committee may incur in its work.
+Remuneration shall not to be paid to the members of the Nomination Committee.
+The Company is to pay any necessary expenses that the Nomination Committee may incur in its work.

-The term of office for the nomination committee ends when the composition of the following nomination committee has been announced.
+The term of office for the Nomination Committee ends when the composition of the following Nomination Committee has been announced.

-Nomination committee for the Annual General Meeting in 2020
+Nomination committee for the Annual General Meeting in 2021

-- Sacha Oshry, Director, Rothschild & Co, Five Arrows Principal Investments, U.K.; - Christian Petersen, Operating Executive, Vind LV AS, Norway: - Thomas Ehlin, Corporate Governance, Fourth National Pension Fund, Sweden; and - Magnus Mandersson, Chairman of the Board of Directors, Karnov Group AB.
+- Michael Oliveros, Director of Global Equities, M&G Investments, U.K.; - Thomas Ehlin, Corporate Governance, Fourth National Pension Fund, Sweden; - Ulrik Grönvall, Corporate Governance, Swedbank Robur, Sweden; and - Magnus Mandersson, Chairman of the Board of Directors, Karnov Group AB (publ).